 I was out for dinner this week with a group of friends, and movies came up in conversation, as they so often do.
 When asked about what is good in the cinema, this is often a futile exercise for I’ll recommend films with the upmost conviction and they’ll still never actually go and see them.
 But I suggested the new Coen Brothers feature The Ballad of Buster Scruggs, and to my surprise, they’d all seen it.
 What transpired was an engaging discussion where we spoke of our favourite scenes, what we liked, what we didn’t.
 With the film launching on Netflix, I realised in that moment what a wonderful thing streaming services are doing to cinema, as without a doubt the most important thing, above anything else, is that films are seen, and thanks to the new means of accessing entertainment, they most certainly are.

-This week marks the release of Alfonso Cuaron’s Roma, and this is arguably the most contentious Netflix endeavour yet, for the film is simply breathtaking on the big screen, it’s an epic masterpiece that is so intimate and personal; it’s the Mexican director’s most accomplished feature to date.
+Alfonso Cuaron’s Roma is arguably the most contentious Netflix endeavour yet, for the film is simply breathtaking on the big screen, it’s an epic masterpiece that is so intimate and personal; it’s the Mexican director’s most accomplished feature to date.
 Add to that the music, the cinematography, the monochrome aesthetic, it’s a joy to behold in a cinema, no less because there are no distractions by way of our phones or flatmates, it’s a film you need to give 100% to, and in a cinema, of course, that much is a given.
 So naturally this has led to many film critics, and filmmakers, highlighting the need to see this film in that specific environment, particularly as they mostly had done at film festivals across recent months, and while of course that should encouraged, it’s by no means essential.

 Going to the cinema is an expensive evening out (Mary Poppins Returns tickets are on sale in central London at the moment for over £40).
 Weighing up the costs of the tickets, any refreshments you may purchase, a group of friends going out to the cinema in a contemporary climate is akin to seeing a stage production, or purchasing tickets to a gig, it’s not a cheap and accessible exercise.
 The cinema is of course the best place in the world, to sit in a dark room and immerse yourself in the lives of others, there’s no better place to be.
 But even with that in mind, there’s no shame in ever opting to watch films in the comfort of your own home, too.